gjr80/weewx-highcharts/README.md

 ## Description ##

 The *Highcharts for weewx* extension provides a JSON data feed to support weeky and yearly observation plots using Highcharts.
-A sample HTML page and the JavaScript necessary to render the Highcharts plots is also included in the [*weewx-highcharts* repositry](https://github.com/gjr80/weewx-highcharts).
+A sample HTML page and the JavaScript necessary to render the Highcharts plots is also included in the [*Highcharts for weewx* repositry](https://github.com/gjr80/weewx-highcharts).

 ## Pre-Requisites ##